sacert/ColorCorrection/README.md

 # Color Correction
-Color correction for red and green color blindness using the Daltonization process.
-Aids in distinguishing certain colors apart to help those with deuteranopia.
+Color correction for red and green color blindness (deuteranopia) using the Daltonization process - aids in distinguishing colors which are normally hard to differentiate.

 # How to use: